 Due to the LED design, an entire family of lamps of different shapes and sizes has been developed for various applications.
 There are cylindrical tubes to switch from fluorescent lighting to LED light.
 There are built-in LED panels that fit perfectly in designing the ceiling of the office space and emit uniform light without flickering and shining.

 For use in warehouses, supermarkets or industrial areas, lamps with a special modular design are made – tripods.
-They are distinguished by a hermetic and more durable carcase to protect against the possible exposure to moisture.
+They are distinguished by a hermetic and more durable carcass to protect against the possible exposure to moisture.
 Lamps of this type are designed to operate under more severe conditions than offices.
 Due to a special mounting and connection scheme, as well as a modular design, the installation of the lighting system built on such lamps does not cause any difficulty.
 Built-in human presence sensors, a motion sensor and a dimmable power supply make the lamp work as economically as possible.

 At first glance, it may seem that when using economically efficient fluorescent lamps or much more economical LED lamps, it is nonsense to use sensors to get even more savings.
 Well, how much can you save there?
 This is the case when 5-10 bulbs are used.
-The figure is not really impressive.
+The figure is not impressive.
 But when it comes to large installations, such as a supermarket, where there are thousands of lamps in the sales area, without counting the deposits and annexes.
 In this case, the electricity savings reach an impressive value.
 In addition, saving energy means reducing carbon dioxide emissions into the atmosphere!
 The European Union is granting a lot of importance to this issue.

 Fluorescent lamps are a wonderful invention.
 They have given light to mankind for decades.
 But their time has passed.
-Considering all the benefits that LEDs offer: cost efficiency, quality, safety, ecological appearance, installation flexibility and ease of maintenance, it is obvious that continuing to use fluorescent lamps is simply unreasonable, and in EU countries will soon become impossible.
+Considering all the benefits that LEDs offer, cost efficiency, quality, safety, ecological appearance, installation flexibility and ease of maintenance, it is obvious that continuing to use fluorescent lamps is simply unreasonable, and in EU countries will soon become impossible.
 But that’s for our sake.
 If there is a modern product that has the best properties and allows us to save the environment, why not to use it?